infra-geo-ouverte/igo/readme.md

 * Adapted to change future backend libraries (OL3, Leaflet)
 * Made also for integration in web site/portal as iframe
 * IGO is an API based on MVC

+***
+### Contribuer
+Nous sommes bien content que vous pensiez contribuer à IGO !
+Avant de le faire, nous vous encourageons à lire le guide de contribution (cette page courante), la LICENCE et la FAQ qui sont tous dans ce même dépôt.
+Si vous avez d'autres questions, n'hésitez pas à écrier à IGO à ce courriel : igo(a)msp.gouv.qc.ca ou à la liste courriel http://listes.securitepublique.gouv.qc.ca/sympa/info/igo-publique.

+***
+### Contribution
+If you have any question and want to contribute, contact the main email of the project: igo(a)msp.gouv.qc.ca or subscribe to the mailing-list mainly in French.
+The documentation and API-XML is mainly in French, but if there is a demand, the project can be translate if needed, just contact us for more information.